Your guide to preventing falls, maintaining mobility, and relieving pain for years to come.

 1. Resistance-Band Side Step

-Too hard?
-Try band abductions in a chair.
+Make it easier: Try seated band abductions.
 With the resistance band tied just below your knees, sit tall with feet about shoulder-width apart.
 Push your knees outward against the band, pause, and then release.
 Aim for 10 to 15 reps total.

 2. Seated Knee Raise